top of page

 The New York State Bottle Bill is over 40 years old and efforts to overhaul it in recent years has ended in a dead end.
 Assemblymember Woerner's bill may help to keep redemption centers in business until reform can be legislated.
 To understand more check this link...
 Bottle Bill

-Peter Horvath, a Zero waste member in the town of Johnsburg, Warren County, was featured in this North Country Public Radio segment.
+Peter Horvath, a Zero Waste member in the town of Johnsburg, Warren County, was featured in this North Country Public Radio segment.
 (To Listen click here)

 Beginning in July 2023, Zero Waste Warren County, ZWWC, started collecting food scraps from area residents at the Glens Falls Farmers Market.
 Our goal is to have a weekly presence at the farmers market through the end of October 2023.
 Several produce vendors at the Glens Falls Farmers Market have agreed to take the buckets of food scraps we collect back to their farms to be composted.